relativemodder/gd-tinyml/README.md

 # TinyML
-A really tiny modloader (less than 100kb)
+A really tiny modloader (less than 100kb).
+TinyModLoader for GD written on C++.

-Includes cocos functions
+Includes cocos functions.

 Injectable to GD via Megahack v6, Megahack v5, dll loaders or Process Hacker.